-Lead and Copper Sampling Summary
+Lead and Copper Sampling Summary - 2009

-The Summary lists the worst results for Lead and Copper from the sixty-one samples collected during 2009.
+The Summary lists the worst results for Lead and Copper from the sixty-one samples collected during the 2009 sampling, no sampling was required in 2010.

-Parameter Action level (AL) (3) 90th Percentile 90th Percentile > AL Number of Samples Number of Samples Above AL Percentage of Samples Above AL Lead 15 ppb (1) 3.0 ppb NO 61 2 3 Continue Corrosion Control Copper (4) 1.3 ppm (2) 0.3 ppm NO 61 None Zero Continue Corrosion Control
+Parameter Action level 90th 90th Number Number of Percentage Action (AL) (3) Percentile Percentile of Samples of Samples AL Samples Above AL Above AL Lead 15 ppb (1) 3.0 ppb NO 61 2 3 Continue Corrosion Control Copper (4) 1.3 ppm (2) 0.3 ppm NO 61 None Zero Continue Corrosion Control

-- 1. ppb is the abbreviation for parts per billion.
-The AL for Lead is set in this unit of measure. - 2. ppm is the abbreviation for parts per million.
-Parts per million is the same as milligrams per liter (mg/L) which is the scientific unit of measure for most contaminants. - 3.
-AL is the abbreviation for Action Level, which is the concentration of a contaminant that, if exceeded, triggers treatment or other requirements, which a water system must follow. - .
-The source of Copper in tap water is corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives.
+1. ppb is the abbreviation for parts per billion.
+The AL for Lead is set in this unit of measure.

+2. ppm is the abbreviation for parts per million.
+Parts per million is the same as milligrams per liter (mg/L) which is the scientific unit of measure for most contaminants.

+3. AL is the abbreviation for Action Level, which is the concentration of a contaminant that, if exceeded, triggers treatment or other requirements, which a water system must follow.

+4. The source of Copper in tap water is corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives.